jwiegley/johnwiegley/drafts/drafts.md

 not have chosen for ourselves.
 But I don’t know if truth and knowledge in this domain are small enough to fit within the frame of human thinking.
 We work among the shadows cast, not its brilliant Sun.

-# Poem

-A poem I wrote in 2020 that I think fits this channel today:

-Deep and dark,
-Pupil of the eye,
-your sight obscured
-by hatred's sty.

-They call them blind
-who cannot see:
-a cataract of white
-that must recede.

-# Text

-A goodly character can lift the story of a person's life to the rank of literature.

-# Text

-For me, the essence of it is that our focus should be on the beauty and hearts of our fellow believers, and the work we do on ourselves and our understanding should be to deepen and enrich and make true that connection.
-This is in opposition to the attitude of primarily concerning myself with my own deficiencies and trying to become “better”, which centers the inner debate on myself, and not on those whom I wish to know and love better.

-# Text

-As much as I appreciate capitalism, it dawned on me what feels off about taking it to extremes: the “ideal CEO” approximates an amoral sociopath who is willing to do literally anything the law allows to maximize shareholder value.
-Not evil, just beholden to the profit motive.‬

-# Text

-The Covenant of God, to use a scientific analogy, is why we have the confidence to call certain natural observations “laws” while wholeheartedly basing our lives on those principles.
-After all, nothing says that gravity must always be, yet it endures with a faithfulness that no one questions.
-One ignores it at their peril.

-# Text

-To my ears it sounds like a man standing on the shore of a great ocean, with an accurate measuring cup in hand, shouting to all who will listen: "See what's in my cup?
-They lie!
-This ocean is not deep blue as they say; it has no waves, no whales of the deep, no pearls of great price.
-Look at my cup!
-It may be wet, but so is my saliva, what need is there?
-It will not even quench my thirst."

-# Text

-Nothing pains me more about this life than that love is barred entry from all places: that eyes are closed sometimes;
-that hearts are hard sometimes.

-# The meaning of faith

-Faith is being certain you will succeed when all signs point to failure;

-Hearing a friend has betrayed you, but feeling no pause in your love until you’ve learned the whole truth;

-Listening sincerely to fools,
-since knowledge is sometimes hidden;

-Being uncertain of your ability, yet confident things will work out;

-Never becoming cynical or jaded or unwilling to find the best in people.

 # What is it like to be a deeply religious person?